sonambharti/Machine-Learning/DeepLearning/Document/CNN.md

 5. We will receive the same no. of images after max pooling, that we get after convolutional layer during the operation with c no of kernels/filters.
 6. It is not always necessary to apply max pooling layer after each convolutional layer, or we can just skip max pooling layer.
 7. Use of the max pooling  layer can improve the performance of the model.
-8. Different types of Pooling layer: i.)
-Max Pooling ii.)
-Average Pooling - Find the average of the output of the convolutional image  window (kernel size)
-9. No parameters involved, thus no training required
+8. No parameters involved, thus no training required
-10. Same no. of channels in output as input.
+9. Same no. of channels in output as input.

-Fully Connected CNN
+###	Fully Connected CNN
 1. Fully connected layers is a dense network of neurons or connection between every 2 neurons, same as simple neuron networks.
 2. Where do we use Fully Connected CNN?
 	-	We use it to categorise the category of the image after feature extraction process of the image (i.e. Convolutional Operation and after max pooling).